From course concept to advertising in the course catalogue

 Electronic course evaluation

-Since June 2002 it has been mandatory for KI's course organizers to give their students the opportunity to offer their opinions and experiences by means of an evaluation.
+Since June 2002 it has been mandatory for KI's course organisers to give their students the opportunity to offer their opinions and experiences by means of an evaluation.
 The evaluation is conducted online based on a general template for doctoral courses.
 See Course evaluation.